Table of Contents Show

 How to Develop Presentation Boards

 If you want to prepare your architectural presentation boards in a better version and improve yourself, there are a few steps you need to follow.
 First of all, no matter the scale of your project, from urban design to presentations of interior design projects, your reference generally comes from the concept.
 The architectural concept is involved at every stage of the design.
 Your concept also affects the presentation board’s layouts, color choices, font preferences and design language of your diagrams.
+For guidance on selecting the right typeface, our article on best fonts for architectural presentation boards covers the most effective options for headings and body text.

 Preparing a successful architectural presentation sheet means standing out both for the competition sheets and for the judges at school.
 In order for the architectural presentations to be appreciated by the juries, your layouts must have clear and understandable designs.